bcprescott/bcprescott.github.io/sentiment/_posts/2020-05-08-Email-Sentiment-Part1.md

 ---
-title: "Test Me 123"
+title: "Email Sentiment Analysis Using Python & Microsoft Azure - Part 1"
 toc: true
 toc_sticky: true
 header:
   teaser: /assets/images/happy.jpg
 ---

 What does our e-mail Sent Items folder say about our demeanor?

 Can we use this and other complementary data to possibly determine trends in happiness or sadness at work?

 ![](https://miro.medium.com/max/10368/0*i7X1eUdbZI7FsxBk)